The Missing U for Efficient Diffusion Models: Methodology

 \section{Methodology}

-In standard DDPMs, the reverse process involves reconstructing the original data from noisy observations through a series of discrete steps using variants of U-Net architectures.
-In contrast, our approach (Fig. \ref{fig:method_overview}) employs a continuous U-Net-inspired (cU-Net) solution to model the reverse process in a \textit{locally continuous-time setting}\footnote{Denotes a hybrid method where, despite an overall discretised framework, each step uses continuous-time modelling for the image's latent representation, guided by a neural ODE's dynamics.}.
+In standard DDPMs, the reverse process involves reconstructing the original data from noisy observations through a series of discrete steps using variants of a U-Net architecture.
+In contrast, our approach (Fig. \ref{fig:method_overview}) employs a continuous U-Net architecture to model the reverse process in a \textit{locally continuous-time setting}\footnote{The \textit{locally continuous-time setting} denotes a hybrid method where the main training uses a discretised framework, but each step involves continuous-time modelling of the image's latent representation, driven by a neural ordinary differential equation.}.
+Unlike previous work on continuous U-Nets, focusing on segmentation (\citeauthor{cheng2023continuous}, \citeyear{cheng2023continuous}), we adapt the architecture to carry out denoising within the reverse process of DDPMs, marking the introduction of the first continuous U-Net-based denoising network.
+Our changes touch upon: